Necessary and sufficient symmetries in Event-Chain Monte Carlo with generalized flows and Application to hard dimers: Event-Chain Monte Carlo with translational flow

 \section{Event-Chain Monte Carlo with translational flow}

-Contrary to the reversible and discrete-time Metropolis scheme, Event-Chain Monte Carlo (ECMC) \cite{Michel_2014} generates a continuous-time and non-reversible Markov process.
+Contrary to the reversible and discrete-time Metropolis scheme, ECMC \cite{Michel_2014} generates a continuous-time and non-reversible Markov process.
 Considered as the infinitesimal limit of a discrete-time scheme, it then breaks detailed balance while still satisfying the global one.
-To do so, a lifting variable $\bm{v}\in\mathcal{V}$ following some chosen distribution $\mu$ is introduced so that the state space $\mathcal{S}$ is extended to $\mathcal{S}\times\mathcal{V}$ and the extended state $(\bm{x},\bm{v})$ now follows the product measure $\pi \otimes \mu$.
-The generated non-reversible process is then composed of ballistic updates of $\bm{x}$ set by $\bm{v}$, which is updated by a Markov kernel at domain boundaries (e.g. when two hard cores collides in a particle system) or at the events of a Poisson process whose rate depends on the infinitesimal potential $U$ increment.
-Thus, in particle systems, the generated process commonly comes down to updating a sphere position along some direction, until an event stemming from a pairwise interaction or hardcore collision with another sphere arises and this latter sphere is then the one being updated, in a billiard-like fashion as can be seen on Fig.~\ref{fig:schemes}.
-Then, on the extended state space $\mathcal{S}\times\mathcal{V}$, the former rejections in a Metropolis-scheme setting are now transformed into an update of $\bm{v}$, making the scheme rejection-free.
+To do so, a lifting variable $\bm{v}\in\mathcal{V}$ following some chosen distribution $\mu$ is introduced so that the state space $\mathcal{S}$ is extended to $\mathcal{S}\times\mathcal{V}$.
+The extended state $(\bm{x},\bm{v})$ now follows the product measure $\pi \otimes \mu$.
+The lifting procedure \cite{CLP99,DHN00}, i.e. enlarging the state space to break reversibility while maintaining Markovianity, was introduced to speed up convergence of particular Markov chains (random walks on groups, ...).
+Here, the generated non-reversible process is then composed of ballistic updates of $\bm{x}$ set by $\bm{v}$, which is updated by a Markov kernel at domain boundaries (e.g. when two hard cores collides in a particle system) or at the events of a Poisson process whose rate depends on the infinitesimal potential $U$ increment.
+Thus, in particle systems, the generated process commonly comes down to updating a sphere position along some direction, until an event stemming from a pairwise interaction or hardcore collision with another sphere occurs.
+Then, this latter sphere's position is then the one being updated, in a billiard-like fashion as can be seen on Fig.~\ref{fig:schemes}.
+Then, on the extended state space $\mathcal{S}\times\mathcal{V}$, the former rejections in a Metropolis scheme are now transformed into an update of $\bm{v}$, making the scheme rejection-free.